paxtonhare/MarkLogic-Sublime/README.md

 	// If this is not a Roxy project then the setttings above will be used "use_roxy_settings": true,

+	// The roxy environment configuration to use
+	// Valid choices are usually [local, dev, prod] but may vary "roxy_environment": "local",

 	// MarkLogic hostname
 	"ml_host": "localhost",